Welcome to part 2 of the DC/OS 101 Tutorial.

 Check the value is there:

-You have just successfully installed your first service from the Universe repository and verified it is running!
+You have just successfully installed your first service from the Catalog and verified it is running!

-Universe is a package repository made available for DC/OS Clusters.
+Catalog is a package repository made available for DC/OS Clusters.
 It enables you to easily install services such as Apache Spark or Apache Cassandra in your cluster without having to deal with manual configuration.
-Universe packages are developed and maintained by many different contributors.
+Catalog packages are developed and maintained by many different contributors.

 There are currently two categories of packages: